Bolzano Trentino Alto Adige, Italy Travel Guide

 Book essential tours/activities.
 Arrange a local SIM card or eSIM, or check roaming options.

 Plan your rough itinerary.
-Begin learning basic Italian and/or German phrases.
+Begin learning basic Italian as well as/or German phrases.

-Consult your doctor about recommended vaccinations.
-Obtain euros or confirm ATM compatibility for international withdrawals.
+See your doctor about recommended vaccinations.
+Obtain euros or double-check ATM compatibility for international withdrawals.

 Confirm all bookings: flights, hotels, tours, car rentals.
 Make digital and physical copies of documents.